 While he was in his laboratory he heard these audio tones change pitch as he moved his hand around.
 As he had studied the cello, he started motioning the tunes he used to play and hit on the idea of an electronic new instrument, one of the first of its kind.
 By the following year it was ready to go, fixing up an antenna instead of a foot pedal for controlling volume, and he was able to unleash his first performance on the brave new world.
 Today's theremins ordinarily use two antennae, one for controlling pitch, one to amplify volume and is connected to a loudspeaker.

-During 1927 Termen toured the United States with his, what must have seemed a new-fangled invention, which actually was a great success and it has come to be taken up by composers who are looking to reproduce an spectral atmosphere.10
+During 1927, Termen toured the United States with what must have seemed like a new-fangled invention, which actually was a great success and it has come to be taken up by composers who are looking to reproduce an spectral atmosphere.10

 Sound-wise the theremin has some affinity with the musical saw - their ghostly sounds aren't a million miles apart.
 It's not surprising then that Shostakovich made use of it in his film score for Odna, as he had an interest in the musical saw.